Intent

 Ether

-Native coin actions such as transferring and converting to/from a wrapped token
+Native coin actions such as transferring and converting to/from a token

 Native coin balance of any address